Samuel Petit

 Samuel Petit (Petitus) (1594–1653) was a French Huguenot pastor, known as a classical scholar and orientalist.

 Life

-From Nîmes, the son of the pastor François Petit of Saint-Ambroix, and Noémi Ollivier, he studied oriental languages at Geneva from 1610 to 1612.
+Born in Saint-Ambroix, in Languedoc (now in Gard), the son of the pastor François Petit of Saint-Ambroix, and Noémi Ollivier, he studied oriental languages at Geneva from 1610 to 1612.
 He became professor of Greek at the Collège des Arts at Nîmes in 1615, and pastor there in the same year, a position he held for the rest of his life.
 He was principal at the Collège from 1627 to 1633.